 "Everyone focuses on the cameras and the lenses," he says, "and it’s, ‘Wow, this has 42 megapixels and that dynamic range and the lens can open up to 1.2!’
 And that’s great for getting a solid photo.
 But no one really focuses too much on what happens after you take the photos and it’s time to store them.
 That’s possibly even more important than the camera.
 If you don’t have reliable storage for your photos, you’re done.
 You can have the most amazing camera in the world, but your shots are still at risk of being corrupted or lost altogether."

 Those who follow Brian know of his epic struggle with storage and the methodology that has saved him from repeated disasters.
-In his blog, he sets out the “five things […] critical for my storage strategy:”
+In his blog, he sets out the five things critical for his storage strategy: